TCL 55S517 55-Inch 4K Ultra HD Roku Smart LED TV (2018 Model) - Digital Trends | Digital Trends

 The 55-inch TCL combines 4K Ultra HD picture clarity with Dolby Vision’s high dynamic range (HDR) to produce the most lifelike pictures.
 Edge LED backlighting chips in with dynamic contrast control for deep blacks.
-The TV is smart, good-looking, and available at anprecdented price.
+The TV is smart, good-looking, and available at and unprecedented price.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.